opauth/opauth/README.md

 3. Install some [Opauth strategies](https://github.com/uzyn/opauth/wiki/List-of-strategies).
    We recommend that you start with [Opauth-Facebook](https://github.com/uzyn/opauth-facebook)

+   Place the strategy files in `lib/Opauth/Strategy/`.
+   For example, for Opauth-Facebook, place the downloaded files at `lib/Opauth/Strategy/Facebook/`.

 4. Send user to `http://path_to_opauth/facebook` to authenticate.

-Check out [the wiki](https://github.com/uzyn/opauth/wiki) for more technical details.
+Check out [the wiki](https://github.com/uzyn/opauth/wiki) for more in-depth details.

 Available strategies
 --------------------